Halltown, Missouri, located on old Route 66, is a small village in Lawrence County, about 13 miles west of Springfield.

 After the Osage Indians were moved from Missouri to Oklahoma, this area was first settled in the 1830s.
 The Rock Prairie Cemetery, also called the Halltown Cemetery, just south of town along State Highway Z, was established in 1838 after James N. Downing, Jr., donated the land.
-Downing was one of the earliest settlers, who arrived in about 1833.
-The earliest known burial is that of Sarah Walker Carlisle, a Cherokee Indian and mother of James Downing’s second wife, Mary “Polly” Carlisle Bell.
+Downing was one of the earliest settlers who arrived in about 1833.
+The earliest known burial was Sarah Walker Carlisle, a Cherokee Indian and mother of James Downing’s second wife, Mary “Polly” Carlisle Bell.
 She died in 1845.

-An official town would not begin until George Hall came to the area and the Hall Post Office operated from 1860 to 1864.
-In 1876, George Hall opened a store and the next year, he platted Halltown on his land.
+An official town would not begin until George Hall came to the area, and the Hall Post Office operated from 1860 to 1864.
+In 1876, George Hall opened a store, and the following year, he platted Halltown on his land.
 Another post office opened in 1879.
 The new town was located on the Springfield to Carthage stagecoach road.

-Many years later it became the Whitehall Mercantile when Jerry and Thelma White leased the building in 1985 and turned it into a popular antique store.
-Thelma soon became a co-founder of the Missouri Route 66 Association and wrote a small book of interviews she conducted with people who lived and worked along the Mother Road in its heyday.
-Unfortunately, Thelma died in 2010 but her husband continued to run the store until it closed in 2016.
+It became the Whitehall Mercantile many years later when Jerry and Thelma White leased the building in 1985 and turned it into a popular antique store.
+Thelma soon became a co-founder of the Missouri Route 66 Association and wrote a small book of interviews she conducted with people living and working along the Mother Road in its heyday.
+Unfortunately, Thelma died in 2010, but her husband continued to run the store until it closed in 2016.

 A large two-story rock building was built at 1904 Main Street in about 1907.
-The building was constructed of large rock-faced limestone blocks of varying sizes and featured stone arched doors and windows.
+The building was constructed of large rock-faced limestone blocks of varying sizes and featured stone-arched doors and windows.
 It shared a wall with the building to the west.
-Over the years, it served as various commercial purposes, including as a movie theater. a warehouse and a specialty store.
+Over the years, it served for various commercial purposes, including as a movie theater, a warehouse and a specialty store.
 The building is vacant today.

 West’s Grocery Store once stood at 218 Main Street.
-The brick front building built in 1922 was originally designed for two businesses with a large front porch supported by decorative metal posts with railing.
-Over the years the building housed a grocery store, the post office, and finally a flea market.
+The brick front building built in 1922 was initially designed for two businesses with a large front porch supported by decorative metal posts with railing.
+Over the years, the building housed a grocery store, the post office, and finally, a flea market.
 It was razed in about 2016.

-By the early 1920s, the town center consisted of three grocery stores, a drugstore, a variety store, a blacksmith shop, bank, garage, and a church.
-When Route 66 came through in 1927, Halltown thrived and more businesses were added to service the traffic including gas stations and cafes.
+By the early 1920s, the town center consisted of three grocery stores, a drugstore, a variety store, a blacksmith shop, a bank, a garage, and a church.
+When Route 66 came through in 1927, Halltown thrived, and more businesses were added to service the traffic, including gas stations and cafes.

-In 1930 Las Vegas Hotel and Restaurant were built on the south side of Main Street specifically to capture the roadside business generated by Route 66.
-The Mission/Spanish Colonial Revival building was built of stucco and wood and for years serviced travelers along the Mother Road.
+In 1930 the Las Vegas Hotel and Restaurant were built on the south side of Main Street specifically to capture the roadside business generated by Route 66.
+The Mission/Spanish Colonial Revival building was built of stucco and wood and serviced travelers along the Mother Road for years.
 Today, the building has been converted to apartments and still stands.
-To the west, a small building also stands that was once used as a barbershop.
+To the west, a small building also stands once used as a barbershop.

-After World War II was over and people started to travel in great numbers, there were about 20 businesses lining both sides of the road, including five gas stations, cafes, antique shops, and stores.
-During these heydays, Halltown was often called “The Antique Capitol of the U.S.” At that time, the town was called home to about 200 people and had seven antique stores, each one specializing in something different.
+After World War II was over and people started to travel in great numbers, about 20 businesses were lining both sides of the road, including five gas stations, cafes, antique shops, and stores.
+Halltown was often called “The Antique Capital of the U.S during these heydays.”
+At that time, the town was called home to about 200 people and had seven antique stores specializing in something different.

-However, for years afterward, the town continued to thrive with its multiple antique stores inviting people to visit.
-Today, while Halltown continues to exude small-town charm, its businesses are closed and its boarded-up stores sit quietly in this small town populated with farmers and Springfield commuters.
-However, the town still has a post office which serves about 170 people.
+However, the town continued to thrive for years afterward with its multiple antique stores inviting people to visit.
+Today, while Halltown continues to exude small-town charm, its businesses are closed, and its boarded-up stores sit quietly in this small town populated with farmers and Springfield commuters.
+However, the town still has a post office that serves about 170 people.